infinum/accessibility-mobile-standards/Docs/Accessibility features per mobile platform/Accessibility features on Android.md

 Some users find it easier to read light text on a dark background either in the long run or in some special conditions (example: when it is really bright outside).

 On Android version 10 and up there is an option to turn on Dark theme on your device.
 Enabling dark theme on your device will automatically convert existing system colors to their dark alternatives.
-This option does not apply to pictures to videos.
-Also, applications that do not support dark theme will also not be converted.
+This option does not apply to pictures and videos. **Also, applications that do not support dark theme will also not be converted.**

 That is why there is another option with similar effect called color inversion.
 But in this case inversion of colors will be applied to everything on your device, including media.